-The lumbar support belt is a nice tool helps you make an effective treatment plan for certain conditions of spine.
-It provides more support to the lumbar region of the back and enhances the healing process.
+A lumbar support belt is a useful tool to have as it helps you to relax, support, or even treat your spine.
+The right support belt provides ample support to the lumbar region of the back and enhances the healing process.
 It is also known as a back brace, back support belt or lumbosacral orthosis.
-The belt is advised to esure good results of the treatment and prevent further damage to the back muscles.
+The belt is advised to be worn to ensure good results of treatment and prevention methods from further damage to the back muscles.

 Goals Of Using A Lumbar Support Belt

-The prescription of a lumbar support belt commonly has a few essential goals.
+Wearing a lumbar support belt commonly has a few essential goals:

-- To lessen the muscle tension of lumbar region muscles
+- To lessen the muscle tension in the lumbar region

 - Improvement of posture by the redistribution of forces in the vertebral column

-- It makes sure a healthy healing environment for the soft tissues of the back
+- It provides a healthy healing environment for the soft tissues of the back

-The above-mentioned goals are able to be attained by the proper use of a back support brace.
-The mechanism of action of the support belt differs according to the design of belt but in general, a common mechanism of action of the brace is described below:
+The above-mentioned goals can be attained by the proper use of a back support brace.
+The mechanism of action of a support belt differs according to the design of belt but in general, a common mechanism of action of the brace is described below:

 Gives Additional Support to the Vertebral Column

 A lumbar belt provides stability when the lumbar region of the back is not stable due to weak muscles of the back.
-It keeps the torso in a protected, supportive and normal anatomical posture, it provides a beneficial effect to the muscles of the lumbar region.
-It gives a healthy and safe environment for the recent injury and avoids further injuries to the vertebral column and the soft tissues of the back (muscles, ligaments, tendons, and nerves, etc. )
+It keeps the torso in a protected, supported and normal anatomical posture.
+It provides a beneficial effect to the muscles of the lumbar region.
+It gives a healthy and safe environment for the healing of a recent injury and helps avoid further injuries to the vertebral column and the soft tissues of the back (muscles, ligaments, tendons, and nerves, etc.)

 Reduces Pressure from Muscles

-A back support belt acts to reduce some of the weight which is normally exerted to the lumbar region of the back.
-By reducing pressure from the intervertebral discs, muscles, tendons, and ligaments, a back brace reduces the amount of painful muscle tension which is a sort of mechanism of protection after an injury.
+A lower back support belt acts to reduce some of the weight which is normally exerted to the lumbar region of the back.
+By reducing pressure from the intervertebral discs, muscles, tendons, and ligaments, back braces reduce the amount of painful muscle tension, which is a sort of mechanism of protection after an injury.

 Decreases The Range of Movements

-A lumbar support brace acts to decrease or restrict the range of movements, for example, leaning forward, bending backward or to side and twisting movements.
-By reducing the painful movements, it improves the positioning of the body which enables the patient to consciously adjust the positioning of the body for the improvement of the health of back muscles.
+A lumbar support brace acts to decrease or restrict the range of movements (in a positive way), for example, leaning forward, bending backward or to side and twisting movements.
+By reducing excessive or over-extended movements, it enables the patient to consciously adjust the positioning of the body for the improvement of the health of back muscles.

 Decreases Micro-Motion Between Vertebral Segments

-Lumbar support belts also reduce extra micro-motions at specific vertebral column segmental level or at the site of fracture thus reduces the amount of lumbar muscle tension, joints irritation or nerve roots.
+Lumbar support belts also reduce extra micro-motions at specific segmental levels of the spine or at the site of fracture, and thus reduces the amount of lumbar muscle tension, joints irritation or nerve root compression.

-There are some factors which contribute to the outcome of the use of a lumbar support belt.
-Some of the factors are following:
+There are some factors which contribute to the outcome of the use of lumbar supports.
+Some of them include:

 Wearing the Belt as Advised